Row-clustering of a Point Process-valued Matrix: Concluding Remarks

 \section{Concluding Remarks}

-We propose a mixture model of multi-level marked point processes for the clustering of repeatedly observed marked event sequences.
-A novel and efficient learning algorithm is developed based on a semi-parametric ES method.
-We analyze the computational complexity of our learning algorithm.
-The proposed method is demonstrated to significantly outperform other competing methods in simulation experiments and in an application to Twitter data.
+We propose a mixture of multi-level marked point processes to cluster repeatedly observed marked event sequences.
+A novel and efficient learning algorithm is developed based on a semi-parametric ES algorithm.
+The proposed method is demonstrated to significantly outperform other competing methods in simulation experiments and real data analyses.

-Currently we only focus on the events on temporal domains.
-However, clustering of spatial patterns on $2$- or $3$-dimensional domains has also attracted much research interests \cite{hildeman2018level,yin2020analysis}.
-Our current method involves a nonparametric covariance function estimation, which will encounter the curse of dimensionality when data reside in a higher $p$-dimensional domain. \cite{wang2020low} proposed a low-rank covariance function estimation framework for functional data on high-dimensional space, which may serve as a potential remedy to the dimensionality issue.
+The current model only focuses on events over temporal domains.
+However, clustering of spatial patterns on $2$- or $3$-dimensional domains has also attracted much research interest \cite{hildeman2018level,yin2020analysis,hessellund2021semiparametric}.
+It will be an interesting research topic to extend the current model to such settings.

 This work has no foreseeable negative societal impacts, but users should be cautious when giving interpretation on clustering results to avoid any misleading conclusions.